 Submit your application!

-The average processing time for permanent residency applications under the RNIP is between 12 to 18 months.
+The average RNIP processing time for permanent residency applications is between 12 to 18 months.

 5 things to emphasize in your application (and 3 to avoid)